-How to Market and Sell Short Fiction – Douglas Smith
+How to Market & Sell Short Fiction – Douglas Smith

 A wealth of courses and books exist to teach you how to write stories.
 But what happens when you've finished writing?
 Do you know how to sell what you've written?

-Based on Doug's popular writer's guide, Playing the Short Game: How to Market & Sell Short Fiction, this workshop will give you critical advice on how to sell your short stories to professional markets and to build a career as a short fiction writer.
-Topics covered include: rights and licensing for short fiction, a strategy for selecting your target markets, finding short fiction markets, selecting the right market, submitting short fiction to a market, and what not to do when submitting.
+Based on the popular writer's guide, Playing the Short Game: How to Market & Sell Short Fiction, this workshop will give you critical advice on how to sell your short stories to professional markets and to build a career as a short fiction writer.
+Topics covered include: the benefits of short fiction to a writing career, rights and licensing for short fiction, a strategy for selecting your target markets, finding short fiction markets, selecting the right market, submitting short fiction to a market, and what not to do when submitting.